MingJae92/automation-tooling/README.md

 ## 💡 Bonus Points

 - **Fix the bugs** you discover and document your fixes
-- Write clear, maintainable test code with good naming
+- Write clear, maintainable test code with best practices
+- Measure Test Coverage

 ---